 Palestine mosque Why did Israeli police storm the Al-Aqsa Mosque?

-AN ATTACK on a Palestine mosque located in East Jerusalem has led to more than 300 injuries according to the latest reports, but what happened and why?
+AN ATTACK on a Palestine mosque located in East Jerusalem led to the worst violence seen in the area for several years and at least 40 deaths according to the latest reports, but what happened and why?

 More in feedproxy.google.com